 Written by Dynamic Presence - July 1, 2017

 Why the Rising Hype

 Sharing is caring and that’s what it’s initially about.
 Since open source is crowd-sourced, web projects move faster.
-Open source with active community equates to accelerated development and cost-saving.
+Open source community with active collaboration equates to accelerated development and cost-saving.

-At the same time, increased vulnerabilities and requires regular maintenance.
+At the same time, increased vulnerabilities and requires regular monitoring.

 The Bad Thing

 - Open source means the source code is readily available to all, including blackhat hackers.
 Every second, mass deployed bots are on the prowl to sneak in through these visible loopholes.